 He notes that infrastructure is one of the main concerns.
 “A city or region has to be able to handle all the water, sewer, transportation and security issues of their population.
 But as has always been the case during growth, the infrastructure is in ‘catch up’ mode to try to address the increased needs of the population.”

 When a region’s systems can’t handle a fast influx of people and businesses, problems occur.
 India is an example.
 As we noted in our Water and Fire Suppression Risks blog post, India is challenged in its ability to handle fires simply because access to water is at a premium.
 This is a direct result of the country’s rapid growth rate, with no slowing in sight.
 Some estimate that in five years, India will overtake China as the most populous country.
-The risks of limited water access will get worse.
+The risks of limited water access issues will get worse.

 Emergency services are also at risk due to overpopulated areas.
 “No surprise, traffic is a big issue for people living in places like Delhi (India) and Shanghai (China).
 But what surprised me is how difficult it is for emergency vehicles to move around.
 Unlike other places I’ve been, people don’t get out of the way.
 Quite the opposite, they jockey for position as if the emergency vehicles are the same as any other.
 The result is that people awaiting these services are put a much higher risk.”